Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Magnesium L-Threonate?

-The case for this form begins with a 2010 MIT study by Slutsky et al. in the journal Neuron.
-They found that magnesium L-threonate uniquely crosses the blood-brain barrier in animals, raising brain magnesium levels significantly while other forms did not.
-This was a landmark finding - magnesium plays a critical role in synaptic plasticity (how neurons form and strengthen connections), and if a form can raise brain magnesium where others cannot, it could have unique cognitive benefits.
-In the animal model, young and aged rats showed improvements in learning and memory.
+The case for this form begins with an MIT study showing that magnesium L-threonate uniquely crosses the blood-brain barrier in animals, raising brain magnesium levels where other forms did not.
+Magnesium plays a critical role in how neurons form and strengthen connections, so a form that reaches the brain could have unique cognitive benefits.

 Critically: magnesium L-threonate is not a substitute for other magnesium forms if you are deficient.
 Its elemental magnesium content is low (about 7-8% by weight), so 2g Magtein delivers only ~144mg elemental magnesium.
 If your goal is correcting deficiency, treating sleep problems, reducing blood pressure, or relieving muscle cramps, glycinate or citrate are far more cost-effective.
 Magnesium L-threonate is specifically for people who want to optimize brain magnesium levels and are already meeting their general magnesium needs.
 The evidence is promising but the category is still early.